For the most up to date news and photos, please see my instagram page!

-We are a small boutique, home based kennel producing dobermans and poodles for the AKC and CKC show ring, obedience, agility and as loving companions and family members.
+Broadway Dobermans and Standard Poodes is a reputable preservation breeder and home based kennel producing dobermans and poodles for the AKC and CKC show ring, performance sport (obedience, agility, dock diving, rally etc) and as loving companions and family members since 2001.
 We are located on 7 acres in Northumberland County, 15 minutes north of Cobourg.
-We also have a downtown Toronto location.

-I am a member in good standing of The Canadian Kennel Club, The Doberman Pincher Club of America and the Doberman Pincher Club of Canada.
+I am a member in good standing of The Canadian Kennel Club, The Poodle Club Of Canada, The Doberman Pincher Club of Canada and the Doberman Pincher Club of America.

 My First Doberman Lily